 The Authority and the State of Connecticut Department of Housing ("DOH") work closely to align the Plan with State housing policy.
-To that end, the focus of the Plan for 2024 and 2025 is on the most current priorities within State housing policy in support of the State's mission and vision to achieve a Connecticut where affordable housing, in strong, vibrant, and inclusive communities, is accessible to individuals and families across the state and homelessness is a thing of the past.
+To that end, the focus of the Plan for 2026 and 20272024 and 2025 is on the most current priorities within State housing policy in support of the State's mission and vision to achieve a Connecticut where affordable housing, in strong, vibrant, and inclusive communities, is accessible to individuals and families across the state and homelessness is a thing of the past.
 The Plan for 2024 and 2025distributes Points (as defined below) to reflect the State's priorities.
-It does this by ensuring consistency and coordination with the State of Connecticut's three long range and large scale Plans related to affordable housing: the Consolidated Plan for Housing and Community Development ("ConPlan"), the Conservation and Development Policies: The Plan for Connecticut (the "C&D Policies Plan"), and the Analysis of Impediments to Fair Housing Choice 2015 ("AI").
+It does this by ensuring to ensure consistency and coordination with the State of Connecticut's three long range and large scale Plans related to affordable housing; the Consolidated Plan for Housing and Community Development and the current Annual Action Plan("GenPlan"), and the 2025 - 2030\Conservation and Development Policies: The Plan for Connecticut (the "G&D Policies Plan"), and the Analysis of Impediments to Fair Housing Choice 2015 ("AI").

 The Plan for allocating Credits in the State supports the needs and priorities as defined in the current State of Connecticut ConPlan and the current Annual Action Plan, as required by the National Affordable Housing Act of 1990 (the "National Housing Act").
 The National Housing Act requires that the ConPlan govern the allocation of Federal funds by the State.
 The Plan will not undertake a separate needs assessment or establishment of goals and objectives, but incorporates by reference the needs assessment of the ConPlan and adopts its specific priorities for rental housing for use in the Plan.
-Additionally, the Plan similarly adopts relevant housing policies of the C&D Policies Plan and the AI.
+Additionally, the Plan similarly adopts relevant housing policies of the C&D Policies Plan and the Al.